jessefaler/CanvasViewer/README.md

 ## Overview

 CanvasViewer is a browser extension designed to improve the file viewing experience within Canvas Instructure.
 It aims to enhance the file viewer by increasing the size of the viewport, thereby utilizing more space on the webpage for easier reading.
-Additionally, it offers the functionality to open the PDF viewer in its own tab, providing a more streamlined viewing experience.
+Additionally, it offers the functionality to open the file viewer in its own tab, providing a more streamlined viewing experience.

 Please note that this extension is currently in development and may not be fully functional.
 We appreciate your patience as we continue to refine and enhance its features.